ahojukka5/Miniball.jl/README.md

 # MiniBall.jl is a part of JuliaFEM

 Julia package for a smallest enclosing sphere for points in arbitrary dimensions.
 Implementation is based on the Bernd Gärtner's C++ miniball (https://www.inf.ethz.ch/personal/gaertner/miniball.html).
-Presented implementation is pure Julia code and does not have any depencies.
+Presented implementation is pure Julia code, does not have any depencies and has the same speed as the C++ implementation.

 ## To install MiniBall.jl
 1. First follow [Cxx.jl#installation](https://github.com/Keno/Cxx.jl#installation)